in IEEE Spectrum

 Upon moving to the United States in 1993, I earned bachelor's degree from

-I worked as a contributing editor for Astronomy and Cosmonautics series
+I worked as a contributing editor for the Astronomy and Cosmonautics series

 of Moscow Polytech Society and later as an aviation and space reporter

-for Nezavisimaya Gazeta, the first independent daily in Russia.
+for Nezavisimaya Gazeta, one of the first independent dailies in Russia.
 I visited

 all leading Russian space centers including Baikonur Cosmodrome and interviewed